AriaAugs/PyShogi/README.md

   - [ ] Allow clients to still play local games
   - [ ] Run multiple games from the same server, with a game browser
 - [ ] Implement AI for solo play

+## Test Edit
+This is a test edit to see if git works from Twyla's environment